maneatingduck/wsl_bootstrap/README.md

 firewall=true
 #autoProxy=false
 ```
+# VM Nested virtualization and Hyper-V

-# Hyper-V nested virtualization
+## nested virtualization

-If you're installing in a virtual machine, you need to enable nested virtualization with the machine turned off.
+If you're installing in a virtual machine, you need to enable nested virtualization with the machine turned off, since wsl uses the Hyper-V feature.
 Run the following powershell command on the host.
 The example assumes that the vm is called sigma-something:
 ```
 #set for single vm whose name starts with "Sigma"